FTCTeam10298/Website/tryouts/tryouts.md

 # How do I Become A Team Member?

 Membership with Brain Stormz is not automatic.
-Membership is normally a 3-step process:
+Membership is normally a 3-step process: (tryouts must be completed by August 6)

 ## Step 1: Contact us.